Clegg wants more worker-owned firms to sustain economy

 "We don't believe our problem is too much capitalism.
 We think it's that too few people have capital.
 We need more individuals to have a real stake in their firms.
 More of a John Lewis economy, if you like," he said.

-Lawmakers across Britain's political spectrum have been calling for curbs on the perceived excesses of capitalism, aiming in particular at executive salaries.
+MPs across the political spectrum have been calling for curbs on the perceived excesses of capitalism, aiming in particular at executive salaries.

-The political drive, accompanied by greater regulation of the banking sector, has been mirrored by public protest in the form of a global wave of "Occupy" anti-capitalist camps including one still pitched in London's financial district.
+The political drive, accompanied by greater regulation of the banking sector, has been mirrored by public protest in the form of a global wave of "Occupy" anti-capitalist camps including one still pitched in the City of London.

 Later this month, Business Secretary Vince Cable will outline measures to force companies to detail with greater clarity how much they pay top executives, and require shareholders to vote on executives' levels of compensation.